Why build Virtual Reality when living

 There were only a few escapes from the U District for me that summer.

-One evening’s excursion was to the Gravity Bar, a quirky raw juice restaurant on Broadway, with Dav.
-Who knew that sheet metal and metal stools could be used for interior decoration?
+One evening’s excursion with Dav was to the Gravity Bar, a quirky raw juice restaurant on Broadway.
+Who knew that sheet metal panels and stools could be used for interior decoration?

 There was lunch at the original Cyclopes Cafe with an acquaintance from my same town out east.
 They had the curvy molded fiberglass booths from an earlier 1960’s theme diner, or maybe these were original hand-me-downs.
 There, we caught the last of its view: sighting the Olympic Mountains before construction on the other side of Western Ave would obscure it after a few more days.